Raf-Chen/Raf-Chen.github.io/_pages/about.md

 - *2024.05*: I am invited to serve as a reviewer for ACM MM 2024.
 - *2024.05*: [GEOM](https://arxiv.org/abs/2402.05011), the first lossless graph condensation approach is accepted by ICML 2024!
 - *2024.05*: Our workshop: [The First Dataset Distillation Challenge](https://www.dd-challenge.com/) got accepted at ECCV 2024 as a half-day workshop!
-- *2023.10*: I win the HuaMeng Scholarship (10k RMB) and First-class Scholarship (2k RMB) for the second time.
+- *2023.10*: I win the UESTC-Friendship (HuaMeng) Scholarship (10k RMB).
+I also won the first-class scholarship (2k RMB) for the second time.
 - *2023.09*: [DSN](https://proceedings.neurips.cc/paper_files/paper/2023/file/d7b3cef7c31b94a4a533db83d01a8882-Paper-Conference.pdf), the first approach achieved positive BWT, is accepted by NeurIPS 2023!